rieckpil/progmot/content/post/writing-a-book-remotely.md

 Project to learn and will learning produce something

+Structure of the eBook:

+1. Getting Started with AWS
+2. Building the sample application
+3. Operating and montoring and application in production on AWS

 ## Getting Started With Writing the Book

 Once we had a working sample application running on AWS and were confident that the topic we're about to write adds value, we started writing the book.
 We first sketched out a table of contents and started working on the different chapters in parallel.

+Everybody was working on a dedicated chapter so there wasn't any conflict or waiting.
+Writing the new chapter consisted both of doing some resarch, adjusting the sample application and writing the manuscript.

 As were incrementally releasing new version of th eBook, we tried to work on the modules and chapters in sequence.
 It should be more or less and append-only of chapters and no inline adding of chapters so that the readers that get a copy early, can continue reading the book were they left if there's a new version available.